manoa-bazaar/home-page/index.md

 ### Terms of Service

-Users can read about the terms and conditions for using Manoalist.
+Full page detailing the terms and conditions for using Manoalist.

 <img src="doc/terms.png" width="70%" alt="add category">